kclowes/drank_app/README.md

 Setup
 ===

-1. Bundle install
+1. Bundle install.

 2. Create databases for development and testing: Run '$rake db:create db:migrate' to create the development database and run the migrations.
 You will also need to run '$RAILS_ENV=test db:migrate' to setup your testing database.

 3. Testing suite is RSpec.
+To run them: $rake spec

+4. Databases also need to be created and migrated on Heroku: $heroku run 'rake db:create' (if you need to) and $heroku run 'rake db:migrate'.